Creative Learning Place Instructors

 Miriam Cantor is a Teacher of the Deaf and an Educational Therapist (ET/P).
 She is retired from Marlton School, LAUSD’s school for the Deaf, where she taught Primary through Secondary levels, specializing in Special Needs Deaf students.
 At Marlton, Miriam had the benefit of being exposed, and immersed in Deaf Culture.
 Miriam first learned to sign while working as a secretary for a project for the Deaf at the Jewish Vocational Service in Chicago, an ideal way to learn.
 She has also worked in the Washington, DC area, with access to cultural events and classes at Gallaudet University, and involvement in the Washington Society for Jewish Deaf.
 Miriam has taught ASL through San Diego Adult School, and LAUSD Professional Development classes.
 Miriam has had the pleasure of using her Sign Language skills creatively through interpreting selected activities at the former Summer Solstice Festival in LA, and performing with the late storyteller, Kathleen Zundell through 2 grants from the LA Dept. of Cultural Affairs.
 Miriam is happy for the opportunity of sharing with you and your families her many experiences with the Deaf.

-High School English, Orf Music, TheaterLab, Multi Genre Writing, The Art of the Essay
+High School English, Meet The Orchestra, TheaterLab, Multi Genre Writing, Music

 JOYCE (Teacher/Director) made her Broadway debut in the revival of Jerome Kern’s Sally at the Academy Theatre and was cast in the leading role of JennyAnyDots/Jellylorum in the international company of Cats.
 As a nationally touring stand-up comic, Heidi has shared the stage with Wanda Sykes, Dave Chappelle, Sarah Silverman, Caroline Rhea and many others and was the opening act for Melissa Manchester in Las Vegas.
 She has written many scripts and compositions in collaboration with conductor/composer Randall Craig Fleischer, which premiered at the Kennedy Center, including a tribute to Martin Luther King narrated by Dr. King’s daughter, Yolanda, and broadcast on PBS.
 She currently performs regularly with major symphony orchestras around the country.
 Heidi has a degree in music, graduating Phi Beta Kappa from the Indiana University School of Music and was selected for the Master’s program at the Yale School of Drama.
 She is fully certified by the American Orff Schulwerk Association as a music and movement instructor (with specialties in World Music and Jazz for children) and studied early childhood education (focusing on Reggio Emilia-inspired practices) with international expert George Forman, (Emeritus Professor, University of Massachusetts, at Amherst), and child development at UCLA.